dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/00-current/MAP_RESOLVE_REMOVAL_2025-11-25.md

 ## Summary

-Removed Map and Resolve buttons from SpyWindow toolbar and all related code per user request.
+Removed Map and Resolve buttons from AutomationWindow toolbar and all related code per user request.

 ---